farvardin/garvuino/README.md

 # Garvuino

-The Garvuino is a PCB board for creating musics, sounds and chiptunes, either through programmation, soundtracker or live recording (midi).
+The Garvuino is a PCB board for creating music, sounds and chiptunes, either through programming, soundtracker or live recording (midi).

 ![](garvuino_pcb.png)